 - Accelerated troubleshooting and predictive performance metrics

 Cisco DNA runs off a software-defined networking (SND) controller and collects data from various sources, including your applications, users, and connected devices.
-From there, Cisco DNA leverages deep learning algorithms to provide contextual analytics and advanced remediation insights for detected threats or system degradations.
+From there, Cisco DNA network security leverages deep learning algorithms to provide contextual analytics and advanced remediation insights for detected threats or system degradations.

 Cisco ISE Applies the Insights Created by Cisco DNA at the Edge